Metadata Editor Reference

 From the standpoint of the framework, each application is simply a specific instance of application metadata, which consists of the settings that control the splash screen, the workspace caption and appearance, the application-level toolbars, the view selector configuration, security, the default view and layout, application-level tokens, and session caching.

-As the last step during installation, the Application Setup Utility is used to create a tenant and an Admin application within the tenant.
+As the last step during installation, the Dodeca Shell Utility is used to create a tenant and an Admin application within the tenant.
 Typically, each tenant contains an Admin application and one or more User applications, which are applications run by the end-users.
 Using the utility, the Admin application can be created either explicitly or by importing existing metadata that contains an application.
 For an initial installation, the recommended approach is to import the metadata contained in the Metadata Starter Kit, which is installed with the framework.
 The starter kit includes both an Admin application and a User application, along with several general purpose toolbars configurations.

 The Applications metadata editor is where application metadata settings are edited and new applications can be added to the tenant.
 The application metadata instances that are accessible from the editor represent all the applications that exist in the tenant.